Company: University of Minnesota

 - Employee Assistance Program with eight sessions of counseling

 at no costPlease visit the Office of Human Resources website for

 more information regarding benefits.

 Applications must be submitted online.
 To be considered for this

 position, please click the Apply button and follow the

 instructions.
-You will be given the opportunity to complete an
+You will have the opportunity to complete an online

 resume.Additional documents may be attached after application by

 accessing your "My Job Applications" page and uploading documents